CasperCDR/wikidata-match-verify/README.md

 ## Information and backgrounds

-Muziekweb has targeted to link their dataset of musical artists and bands to Wikidata articles.
+Muziekweb has targeted to link their dataset of musical artists and bands to Wikidata articles as part of the Trompa project (https://trompamusic.eu/).
 The Mix'n'match tool has proposed many connections but relies on manual verification before publishing the links in articles.
 Both parties store links to multiple online sources, as does Muzicbrainz.
 Combining the three sources and their references to other sources can automate the process of verification.

 This software tool retrieves links from the named sources and verifies the identifiers.
 When a link is identified, the references are stored in the Muziekweb dataset.
-The links are publiccally available at the website https://www.muziekweb.nl when opening the 'external links' overlay on a resource page.
+The links are publiccally available at the website www.muziekweb.nl when opening the 'external links' overlay on a resource page.
 For example:

 https://www.muziekweb.nl/en/Link/M00000000271